jasonbayton/11ty/_src/android/android-enterprise-device-support.md

  AFW# provisioning
  QR provisioning

-</div></div></div></div>Notes: Previously tested on Android 6.x, where DPCi provisioning failed and QR provisioning wasn’t supported.
+Notes: Previously tested on Android 6.x, where DPCi provisioning failed and QR provisioning wasn’t supported.
 Updating to 7.1.2 resolved both of these issues.